MicrosoftDocs/customer-insights/ci-docs/sample-guide-predict-subscription-churn.md

 ## Task 1 - Ingest data

-Review the articles [about data ingestion](data-sources.md) and [importing data sources using Power Query connectors](connect-power-query.md) specifically.
+Review the articles [about data ingestion](data-sources.md) and [connecting to a Power Query data source](connect-power-query.md).
 The following information assumes you are familiar with ingesting data in general.

 ### Ingest customer data from eCommerce platform